About Asbestos Exposure at Ohio Hospitals — What Workers Need to Know

 Pipefitters and steamfitters working on Missouri hospital mechanical systems may have encountered asbestos-containing materials as routine job functions.
 Their work included:

-- Cutting through existing Johns-Manville Thermobestos and Owens-Corning Kaylo pipe covering to make tie-ins to steam mains
+- Cutting through existing Thermobestos** and calcium silicate pipe insulation** pipe covering to make tie-ins to steam mains

-- Replacing valve packing containing Garlock asbestos fiber
+- Replacing valve packing containing gaskets and packing asbestos fiber

 - Removing insulation to access pipe connections for repairs and modifications